ajbajb/ARTTECH3135-spring2019/docs/_tutorials/02_loops.md

 `while()` loops are really great if you do not know how many times you want your loop to run.
 It should continue to run for as long as the condition is met.

-#### `do...while`
+### `do...while`

-The key difference between a `while` and a `do...while` is that the statements in the code block come _before_ the condition, so the code in the loop is guruteed to run at least once.
+The key difference between a `while` and a `do...while` is that the statements in the code block come _before_ the condition, so the code in the loop is guaranteed to run at least once.

 ```javascript
 let x = 50;         // our counter